 In 2019, the Company entered into a land lease agreement with various landowners to develop solar farm projects in Peñaranda, Nueva Ecija for a total area of 95.8 hectares.
-The land was made available for use on January 01, 2019 with a one (1) year rent-free period plus 25 years term.
+The land was made available for use on January 1, 2019 with a one (1) year rent-free period plus 25 years term.
 Further, the lease is subject to renewal of five (5) years upon mutual agreement by parties.
-The land lease agreement has an annual rental of \$\mathbb{P}45,000.00\$ per hectare and is subject to an increase of 5% in rental payments after ever five (5) years.
-The Company recognizes ROU assets in this regard, amounted to \$\mathbb{P}46.0\$ million as of year-end 2019.
+The total annual lease payment is P4.3 million, net of tax.
+The Company recognizes ROU assets in this regard, amounted to P46.0 million as of year-end 2019.